 Rs in lacs

-Particulars Guarantees Security Loans Advances in the Nature of Loans Aggregate amount granted / provided during the year • 5000.00 State Authorities and Authorit - Subsidiaries - Joint Ventures - Associates - - Others Balance outstanding as at balance 5000.00 sheet date in respect of such cases - Subsidiaries - Joint Ventures - Associates - Others 5000.00

-- (b) The terms and conditions of the grant of loans are prima facie not prejudicial to the company's interest. - (c) In respect of loans, the schedule of repayment of principal is stipulated.
-However, schedule of payment of interest is not stipulated in all cases.
-The repayments have generally been regular except as detailed hereunder:

-Name of the entity Amount Due date Extent of delay Remarks, if any Nipra Packaging Private Limited 65.00 15/09/2021 7-15 Days Nipra Packaging Private Limited 200.00 18/09/2021 19-195 Days
+Particulars Guarantees Security Loans Advances in

+fi i je se r Le server the Nature of

+- 24 65 Loans

+Aggregate

+amount granted / - - 675.00 -

+provided during the year

+- Subsidiaries - - - -

+- Joint Ventures - - · - -

+- Associates - - - -

+- Others - - 675.00 -

+Balance

+outstanding as at balance

+sheet date in respect of

+such cases

+- Subsidiaries - - - -

+- Joint Ventures - - - -

+- Associates - ' - - -

+- Others - - 175.00

-- (d) No amount is overdue for more than ninety days as at the balance sheet date. - (e) No loan or advance in the nature of loan granted which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdue of existing loans given to the same parties except as hereunder:
+- (b) The terms and conditions of the grant of loans are prima facie not prejudicial to the company's interest. - (c) In respect of loans granted by the company, the schedule of repayments of principal and interest are stipulated.
+However, schedule of payment of interest was not stipulated in one case of loan of Rs 250.00 lacs which has since been repaid together with interest.
+The repayments have generally been regular. - (d) There is no amount is overdue amount for more than ninety days in respect of loans given as at the balance sheet date. - (e) There has been no loan or advance in the nature of loan granted which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdue of existing loans given to the same parties. - (f) The company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment.

-Aggregate amount of coverdues of existing loans - extended during the year Makers Laboratories Limited 250.00 5%
+(iv) The company has not given any loans, or made any investments, or given any guarantees and security to which section 185 applies.
+In respect of loans given during the year the Company has security to which provisions of section 186 of the Companies Act, 2013.

+Natvarlal Vepari & Co.
+CHARTERED ACCOUNTANTS

+903-904, 9th Floor, Raheja Chambers, 213, Nariman Point, Mumbai-400 021.
+Tel: 67527100 Fax: 6752 7101 E-Mail: nvc@nvc.in

-- (f) The company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment. - (iv) The company has not given any loans, or made any investments, or given any guarantees and security to which section 185 applies.
-In respect of loans given during the year the Company has complied with provisions of section 186 of the Companies Act, 2013. - (v) The Company has not accepted deposits from the public or amounts that are deemed to be deposits pursuant to sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and rules framed thereunder.
-As informed to us, there is no order that has been passed by Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any other tribunal in respect of the said sections. - (vi) The maintenance of the cost records under the sub-section (1) of section 148 of the Companies Act, 2013 has not been prescribed and hence clause 3(vi) of the Companies (Auditors Report) Order 2020 is not applicable to the Company. - (vii) (a) The Company has been generally regular in depositing undisputed statutory dues including Goods and Services Act, Provident fund, Employees State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, Cess and other statutory dues to the appropriate authorities during the year.
-According to the information and explanations given to us, no undisputed amount payable in respect of the aforesaid dues were outstanding as at March 31, 2022 for a period of more than six months from the date they became payable - (b) There are no statutory dues referred to in sub-clause (a) which have not been deposited on account of any dispute except as given below:
+- (v) The Company has not accepted deposits from the public or amounts that are deemed to be deposits pursuant to sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and rules framed thereunder.
+As informed to us, there is no order that has been passed by Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any other tribunal in respect of the said sections. - (vi) The maintenance of the cost records under the sub-section (1) of section 148 of the Companies Act, 2013 has not been prescribed and hence clause 3(vi) of the Companies (Auditors Report) Order 2020 is not applicable to the Company. - (vii) (a) The Company has been generally regular in depositing undisputed statutory dues including Goods and Services Act, Provident fund, Employees State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, Cess and other statutory dues with the appropriate authorities during the year except for Rs 7,500/- in respect of West Bengal Profession tax amount related to period 2019-20 to 2021-22 which has been paid during 2022-23 on receipt of demand pending application for de-registration.
+According to the information and explanations given to us, no undisputed amount payable in respect of4the aforesaid dues were outstanding as at March 31, 2023, for a period of more than six months - from the date they became payable.(b) There are no statutory dues referred to in sub-clause (a) which have not been deposited on account of any dispute except as given below: